uber/cadence/docs/design/2290-cadence-ndc.md

 Version is a newly introduced concept in Cadence Cross DC which describes the chronological order of events (per customer domain).

 Cadence Cross DC is AP, all domain change events & workflow history events are replicated asynchronously for high throughput.
 This means that data across data centers are not strongly consistent.
-To guarantee that domain data & workflow data will achieve eventual consistency (expecially when there is data conflict during a failover), version is introduced and attached to customers' domains.
+To guarantee that domain data & workflow data will achieve eventual consistency (especially when there is data conflict during a failover), version is introduced and attached to customers' domains.
 All workflow history events generated in a domain will also come with the version in that domain.

 All participating data centers are pre-configured with a unique initial version, and a shared version increment:

   `initial version < shared version increment`

-When performing failover for one domain from one data center to another data center, the version attched to the domain will be changed by the following rule:
+When performing failover for one domain from one data center to another data center, the version attached to the domain will be changed by the following rule:

   for all versions which follow `version % (shared version increment) == (active data centers' initial version)` find the smallest version which has `version >= old version in domain`